cendyandreoli/posts/posts/pare-de-escalar-seus-consumers-por-cpu.md

 ### The Solution: KEDA (Kubernetes Event-driven Autoscaling)

-KEDA is a CNCF project that addresses this exact gap.
+KEDA is a CNCF project that solves exactly this gap.
 It acts as a custom "Metrics Server" for Kubernetes.

-Instead of looking inside the Pod (CPU/RAM), KEDA looks outside (at the event source).
+Instead of looking inside the Pod (CPU/RAM), KEDA looks externally (to the event source).

 It asks Kafka, RabbitMQ, Prometheus, or Postgres: **"What is the queue size now?"**

 If the queue grows, KEDA calculates how many replicas are needed to clear that queue and forces the HPA to scale, regardless of how much CPU the pods are using.

-#### The KEDA Architecture
+#### The Architecture with KEDA

 ```mermaid
 sequenceDiagram